 - Your employment situation

 Aside from interest rates, you also want to be aware of any pesky fees that could sneak up on you.
-Luckily, with DRB student loan refinancing there are none.
+Luckily, with Laurel Road student loan refinancing there are none.
 That’s right — no fees for prepaying on your student loans and no origination fees.
-There’s no fee to application fee, either.
+There’s no application fee, either.

 However, if you miss a payment, you will be charged a late fee 15 days after your due date.
-The late fee will either be a 5 percent of your late payment or $28, whichever amount is less.
-Additionally, you can be charged $20 if your payment doesn’t clear because of non-sufficient funds.apply with DRB today
+The late fee will either be five percent of your late payment or $28, whichever amount is less.
+Additionally, you can be charged $20 if your payment doesn’t clear because of non-sufficient funds.apply with Laurel Road today

 When applying to refinance your student loans, you’re working with a private financial institution (instead of a public entity like the U.S. Department of Education).
 This means there are stricter eligibility requirements, terms, and conditions.